tatsumoto-ren/tatsumoto-ren.github.io/blog/spaced-repetition.md

 The SRS doesn't play a crucial role in the learning process, it is often called "a supplement".

-The alternative to using spaced repetition is randomly coming across the same word multiple times.
+One alternative to using spaced repetition is randomly coming across the same word multiple times.
 If you're taking an immersion-based approach to language learning, eventually you will see the word enough times to *acquire it*.
+Another alternative is keeping a notepad with a list of words you've looked up.
+The list has to be reviewed at times, but unlike the SRS the process is not automated.

 A major problem that happens when learning languages is that a learner is liable to forget a word over and over until the word is seen many times.